-Epotec HB is normally applied in 2 coats.
-On porous, friable or soft surfaces a sealer coat is recommended, (Epotec WB Sealer) and maybe a 3rd coat of Epotec in high wear areas.
-A sealer coat binds and seals the surface to provide a longer lasting finish.
+V790 is normally applied in 2 coats.
+On porous, friable or soft surfaces a PRIMER coat is recommended, (Concrete WB Primer E2100) and maybe a 3rd coat of V790 in high wear areas.
+A PRIMER coat binds and seals the surface to provide a longer lasting finish.
 A 3rd coat will add life to the coating in high wear areas, by giving greater thickness.
+We also recommend a coat of high build epoxy EPOTEC or E4115 applied over the primer as an undercoat to smooth uneven textured substrates.

-- Marblesheen, Pebblecrete, Sandblasted surfaces: best to apply a sealer coat of Epotec WB Sealer (or diluted Epotec HB).
-Refer Section 12.1 or 12.4 respectively. - Sanded, Fibreglass and Painted surfaces do not normally need a sealer coat. - A third coat should be applied to high wear areas, such as swim outs, shallow areas, beaches. - Most pools are about $9 \times 4 \text{ M}$ and 1 2 M deep, and will give an area of about 75 80 Sq M. HOWEVER do measure your pool and work it out correctly.
+- Marblesheen, Pebblecrete, Sandblasted surfaces: best to apply a primer coat of Concrete WB Primer E 2100 Refer Section 12.1 or 12.4 respectively. - Sanded, Fibreglass and Painted surfaces do not normally need a PRIMER coat. - A third coat should be applied to high wear areas, such as swim outs, shallow areas, beaches. - Most pools are about $9 \times 4 \text{ M}$ and 1 2 M deep and will give an area of about 75 80 Sq M.

+HOWEVER do measure your pool and work it out correctly.
 Contact us if not sure.
-Under measuring will lead to insufficient Epotec and a shortened life.
+Under measuring will lead to insufficient V790 and a shortened life.